1MD048-pemo1065/segmentation-code/README.md

 # Segmentation training

-This repository contains a Jupyter notebook for training a U-Net model on a subset of the data from the Tran et al. research paper.
+This repository contains a Jupyter notebook for training a U-Net model for binary segmentation of mycobacteria on a subset of the data from the Tran et al. research paper.

 ## Description